nathmo/fireSeekerEpuck2/README.md

 - <font color="blue">Folder within workspace</font>
 - <font color="fuchsia">Subfolder(s)</font>

 One of the advantages of VSCode is the advanced search tool.
-By pressing `Cmd + Shift + f` or by navigating to the search menu, try and search for the `a` variable and notice how the search tool references all variables found throughout the workspace.
+By pressing `Shift + Ctrl + f` (`Shift + Cmd + f` on MacOS) or by navigating to the search menu, try and search for the `a` variable and notice how the search tool references all variables found throughout the workspace.

 <p float="left">
     <img src="pictures/search.png" alt="drawing" width="300"/>